jeremydouglass/panelcode_css/index.md

 	(1.c3     + 1        + 1.c2       + 1.c2      + 1      + 1.c3)
 	(1.c3.red + 1.yellow + 1.c2.green + 1.c2.cyan + 1.blue + 1.c3.magenta)

-While a comic strip would never appear in this extreme horizontal format in a newspaper, this stream of panels can automatically flow into a dynamic layout -- for example with no particular columns specified, the CSS3 layout algorithm packs the panels into a unit square like this:
+While a comic strip would never appear in this extreme horizontal format in a newspaper, this stream of panels can automatically flow into a dynamic layout -- for example with no particular columns specified, the CSS3 layout algorithm packs the panels into a unit square in a way that echos the row arrangement of the "Sunday full-page," one of the layouts for which the six-panel comic strip format was originally designed.

 ```panelcode
   c3.red